H-Zak/H-Zak/README.md

 I'm a 42 student in Paris !

+ft_transcendence <a href="https://github.com/zhamdouc/ft_transcendence">| is a comprehensive web project from the 42 Paris school, realized through the collaboration of Melodie Shahrvari, Perrine Gros, and Zakariya Hamdouchi, as outlined in the project description (see en.subject.pdf).

+This project is engineered using NestJS for the backend and React (TypeScript) for the frontend, crafting a fluid, single-page application that performs flawlessly across a variety of modern web browsers.
+It incorporates secure OAuth login mechanisms, a dynamic real-time chat feature, and an engaging live Pong game complete with matchmaking capabilities, ensuring an interactive and competitive online environment.

 ft_irc | Internet Relay Chat Server Implementation 📡
 Created an IRC server following Internet RFC standards using C++.
 The project involved implementation of IRC protocol specications, resulting in a reliable server capable of facilitating real-time, text-based communication across networks.
 🛠️ • C++